SpinningWing Logo

 Feathering

 Now that we’ve discussed what the main rotor hub needs, let’s look at some of the design concepts employed.
 First, feathering is accomplished by providing a feathering hinge between the hub and blade.
 Near the root of the blade, outboard of this hinge, a pitch link attaches the blade to a swashplate.
-This article has more information about swashplates.
 For the purposes of this article, suffice it to say that the swashplate moves the pitch links up/down causing the blades to rotate (pitch) about this feathering hinge.
 Hence feathering is controlled by swashplate movement, which itself is controlled by pilot control inputs.
 (Although much smaller in magnitude, rotor blades also twist under aerodynamics forces, which also changes the pitch angle further outboard.)
 Click here for an excellent video showing feathering and swashplate movement on a real helicopter.
 Click here for an animation of blade feathering and the associated swashplate movement.

 Flapping

 Unlike feathering, there are significantly different designs for flapping.
 One approach is to add a flap hinge to each blade as shown in the diagram below.
 Each blade flaps up/down independently of the others.
 The distance of the hinge from the center of rotation, called the hinge offset, plays a role in the rotor’s dynamics and the aircraft’s handling qualities.
 There is typically some resistance to flapping a la a torsion hinge spring which also plays a role in rotor dynamics and handling qualities.
 This article has more information about the impact of hinge offsets and flap springs on rotor dynamics.
-Note that a flap spring is not required - centrifugal forces when the rotor is spinning automatically pull the blades out, taming flap motion.
+Note that a flap spring is not required—centrifugal forces when the rotor is spinning automatically pull the blades out, taming flap motion.
 However, some type of flap stop or static stop is needed to limit flapping when the rotor is not spinning at full speed or otherwise experiencing extreme flapping.

 Main rotor flap hinge with hinge offset

 The flap hinge described above may be skewed so that it naturally pitches a blade nose down when it flaps up.
 The reduces the angle of attack and therefore lift on a blade as it flaps up, providing a passive mechanism to limit flapping.
 This design is often referred to as delta 3 or a delta hinge.
-These hinges are more typically used on tail rotors – the reduced flapping allows them to be mounted closer to the tail boom.
+These hinges are more typically used on tail rotors as the reduced flapping allows them to be mounted closer to the tail boom.
 Click here for a video of a real tail rotor with a delta hinge.

 Since the dominant flap motion is 1/rev, 2-bladed rotors can be made with just one “flap hinge” in the center of the rotor so that the two blades flap together as a unit about this hinge.
 When one blade goes up, the other goes down.
 This is called a teetering rotor and behaves like a child’s seesaw as shown in the diagram below.
 The hinge is called a teeter hinge.